A $41,212 Surgery Bill Compounded A Patient's Appendicitis Pain

 Total bill: $41,212 covering the surgery, one night at the hospital and the emergency room charges.
 After payments by both Bates and his insurer, the hospital sent Bates a bill for the balance, just over $28,000.

-Service provider: Carolinas Medical Center, owned by Atrium Health, a for-profit health system based in Charlotte.
+Service provider: Carolinas Medical Center, owned by Atrium Health, a nonprofit health system based in Charlotte.

 What gives: Bates was "balance billed" because he went to an out-of-network hospital — and even though it was an emergency, he fell through the limited protections in existing law.